garystafford/candidate-service/README.md

 ## Quick Start for Local Development

 The Candidate service requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the Candidate service, locally:
+To clone, build, test, and run the Candidate service as a JAR, locally:

 ```bash
 git clone https://github.com/garystafford/candidate-service.git